Steele dossier: Hiring and initial reports

+Steele was former British intelligence.
+Prior to and during his engagement with Simpson, Steele had been a paid confidential human source (CHS) for the FBI for information unrelated to the Russia investigation.

-The DNC and Clinton campaign treasurers reported they paid Perkins Coie a total of $12.4 million for legal and compliance services during the 2016 campaign.
-This led Trump to claim the dossier had cost $12 million, although the actual cost was far less.
+The DNC and Clinton campaign paid Perkins Coie $12.4 million during the 2016 campaign.
+This led Trump to inflate the cost of the dossier to $12 million.
 According to Fusion GPS, Perkins Coie paid them $1.02 million in fees and expenses, and Fusion GPS paid $168,000 to Steele's firm, Orbis Business Intelligence, to produce the dossier.
 Despite that, Trump and his son Donald Trump Jr. continued to claim for more than a year that Steele was paid "millions of dollars" for his work.

 Orbis was hired between June and November 2016, and Steele produced 16 reports during that time, with a 17th report added in December.
 The reports were like "prepublication notes" based on information from Steele's sources and were not released as a fully vetted and "finished news article".
-Steele believes 70–90 percent of the dossier is accurate, a view shared by Simpson.
-In litigation, it was revealed that:
+Steele believes 70–90 percent of the dossier is accurate.

-Steele took the information he found credible and wrote a total of seventeen reports, which became the Dossier.
-Id. ¶ 9.
-In deciding what he found credible, Steele weighed the possibility that his sources might try to provide false information.

-Steele delivered his reports individually to Fusion GPS as one- to three-page numbered reports.
+Steele delivered numbered reports individually to Fusion GPS.
 The first report, dated June 20, 2016, was sent to Washington by courier and hand-delivered to Fusion GPS.
 The names of the sources were redacted and replaced with descriptions to help Fusion GPS judge their credibility.